 Research in the Journal of Strength & Conditioning by Gullet et al compared the biomechanics of the front squat and the back squat.The front squat and back squat elicited very similar muscle activation despite the front squat weight being 70% of the back squat load.

 The back squat had more compression on the spine and knees (due to larger loads in my estimation), with greater torque in the knees.
-So, overall muscle activation was the same with a lower load, less compressive joint stress to the knees and back, and less shear stress then front squats.
+So, overall muscle activation was the same with a lower load, less compressive joint stress to the knees and back, and less shear stress than front squats.

 This backs up my experiences as an athlete and coach—you’re less likely to be injured during a front squat than a back squat.
 All things considered, achieving a comparable training effect with less external loading and joint stress is a good thing.

 From an anatomical standpoint arguably every muscle plays a role in the front squat.
-But, due to the brevity of our attention span, we’ll leave it at these: the quadriceps, gluteus maximus, adductor magnus, soleus, hamstrings, gastrocnemius, erector spinanae, anterior/lateral deltoids, supraspinatus, rhomboids, upper/middle/lower traps, levator scapulae, serratus anterior, rectus abdominus, and obliques are all needed to stabilize the load and complete the lift.
+But, due to the brevity of our attention span, we’ll leave it at these: the quadriceps, gluteus maximus, adductor magnus, soleus, hamstrings, gastrocnemius, erector spinae, anterior/lateral deltoids, supraspinatus, rhomboids, upper/middle/lower traps, levator scapulae, serratus anterior, rectus abdominus, and obliques are all needed to stabilize the load and complete the lift.

 Muscles are an integrated system that must work together to produce efficient movement, few exercises work as many of them together as front squats.
 Let’s find out how to front squat some damn weight!